The AI Maturity Gap: 87% Experimenting, 12% Operationalizing

 Pattern 3: Orchestrated Multi-Model Pipelines

-Semantic Kernel and Azure AI orchestrate these pipelines with built-in retry logic, error handling, and observability.
-For regulated industries, each step in the pipeline must have its own governance controls, monitoring, and audit trail.
+Semantic Kernel and Azure AI manage these pipelines effectively.
+They include built-in retry logic, error handling, and observability.

 Content Safety: The Non-Negotiable Layer